napcs/qedserver/README.md

 When you want to build your own package, use

-    rake war
+    rake package_jetty

-That will generate webserver.war, which you can launch with
+That will generate the sandbox.
+You can launch QEDServer from the sandbox folder.

-    java -jar webserver.war
+    java -jar start.jar

-There's a `server.sh` and a `server.bat` file that you can package with

-    rake package
+This also creates the zip file for distribution.

 That will also grab `END_USER_README.md` and throw it in the archive.